The Suffering (video game): Reception

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Suffering for "Computer Action/Adventure Game of the Year".

 Sales

 The Suffering was a commercial success, selling over 1.5 million units worldwide across all platforms.
 The game was also credited with putting Midway "back on the map" as a major video game publisher after several years of games underperfoming.

 In April, Midway announced their projected revenue for the first quarter of 2004 was $18 million, primarily due to the success of The Suffering.
 On April 6, Midway purchased Surreal Software.
 Midway CEO David Zucker stated "The positive market reception to The Suffering illustrates our ability to successfully develop and release entirely new properties that resonate strongly with the growing audience of sophisticated, mature gamers.
 The acquisition of Surreal Software Inc., the visionary developer behind The Suffering, strengthens our internal product development team and reinforces our ability to create high quality games."
 Surreal's co-founder, and The Suffering's director Alan Patmore stated "We developed a great working relationship with Midway during the development of The Suffering and feel that partnering with them will allow us to increase the quality of our titles by providing us with additional resources--and by allowing us to leverage their resources and expertise.
 It's that simple.
 We just want to make great games and feel that the acquisition will help us accomplish this goal."